Burmese language: Writing system

 Written Burmese dates to the early Pagan period.
-Burmese orthography originally followed a square block format, but the cursive format took hold from the 17th century when increased literacy and the resulting explosion of Burmese literature led to the wider use of palm leaves and folded paper known as parabaiks (ပုရပိုက်).
+Burmese orthography originally followed a square block format, but the cursive format took hold from the 17th century when increased literacy and the resulting explosion of Burmese literature led to wider use of palm leaves and folded paper known as parabaiks (ပုရပိုက်).

 Grammar

-The basic word order of the Burmese language is subject-object-verb.
-Pronouns in Burmese vary according to the gender and status of the audience, although pronouns are often omitted.
+The basic word order of the Burmese language in syntactic construction is subject-object-verb.
+Pronouns vary according to the gender and status of the audience and are often omitted.
 Affixes are used to convey information.
 Verbs are almost always suffixed and nouns declined.

+In Burmese, words do not always clearly fall into a part of speech.
+Generally, words are split into nominals, verbs, adverbs and markers.

-Case Affixes
+Case affixes

-Burmese is an agglutinative with an extensive case system and nouns are suffixed to determine their syntactic function in a sentence or clause.
-For example, the subject marker tells us the noun is the doer of an action and the object marker tells us that it is getting the recipient of an action.
-Sometimes the case markers are different in the High Literary register and the Colloquial register.
+Burmese is an agglutinative language with an extensive case system in which nouns are suffixed to determine their syntactic function in a sentence or clause.
+Sometimes the case markers are different between the two registers.